pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 This process happens behind the scenes and can be modified or reverted at any time by clicking 'Remove' next to the registered avatar.

 There are two important points to note about avatars in multiplayer:
-- Avatars should not be present in the scene during edit-time. **In multiplayer, avatars are spawned at runtime**.
+- Avatars should **not** be present in the scene during edit-time. **In multiplayer, avatars are spawned at runtime**.
+Delete any avatars that are in the scene to run multiplayer.
-- By default, the multiplayer avatar prefab is set to 'UpdateExternally'.
+- The `UxrNetworkManager` will set the multiplayer avatar prefab mode to 'UpdateExternally'.
 When the local avatar is spawned, it switches to 'Local'.
 The 'Local' avatar is updated based on the connected VR system, while 'UpdateExternally' avatars act like puppets, receiving updates from external data; in this case, other clients.

 ![](/docs/multiplayer/media/adding-multiplayer-support/AvatarUpdateExternally.png)

 {{% callout caution %}}
-Always make sure that avatars are removed or disabled in the scene when using multiplayer to ensure it works correctly.
+Remember to remove or disable the avatars in the scene when using multiplayer to ensure user spawning works correctly.
 {{% /callout %}}

 ## Using the prototyping UI